StorjOld/downstream-farmer/README.rst

 							   "your sjcx address": {
 								  "message": "your message here",
 								  "signature": "base64 signature from bitcoin\
 												 wallet or counterwallet",
 							   }
 							}
 							If an identity is specified in this file, it will be used for connecting to any new nodes.
 	  -d DATA_DIRECTORY, --data-directory DATA_DIRECTORY
 							Data directory to place file chunks.
 By default data\chunks
-	  -k, --keepalive       Will attempt to reconnect upon failure.
 	  --ssl-no-verify       Do not verify ssl certificates.
+	  --log-path LOG_PATH   Path to the log file.
+Default is: farmer.log --quiet               Do not show the status console.
+	  --print-log           Print log to screen instead of status console.

 This prototype performs three simple functions.
 It connects to the specified node, it requests a chunk (which also gives it the first chunk